Course

 Program Outcome for OCT Certified Educators | Program Outcome for Education Professionals (Non-OCT) |

-Upon completion of Phase One – Education Leaders: Building the Foundations of Leadership 3-course pack: Additional Qualification: Principal’s Qualification Program, Part 1.
-This will be reflected on your OCT Certificate of Qualifications. | Upon completion of Phase One – Education Leaders: Building the Foundations of Leadership 3-course pack: OISE CPL Certificate of Completion from the University of Toronto. |
+Phase One: Principal's Qualification Program, Part 1.
+This will be reflected on your OCT Certificate of Qualifications.
+You will also receive the OISE CPL Certificate of Completion from the University of Toronto. | Phase One: OISE CPL Certificate of Completion from the University of Toronto. |

 Course can be applied towards